 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

+This is so frugal and easy!
 Put a big plastic container in the freezer and every night after dinner put the tiny bit of leftover veggies and/or potatoes that you usually throw in the garbage in the container, juice and all.
-When the container is full, dump it in a pot and add a can of tomatoes and maybe some rice if you like.

 If I have less than one serving of cooked vegetables left, they go into an omelette.
 When I have 1-2 cups left over, they get minced and added to meat loaf, burgers, or poultry stuffing.

 When you have small amounts of soft veggies left over (squash, potatoes, etc.), add them to an egg and cornmeal, make into patties and fry in skillet.

 Extra cooked squash can be frozen in ice cube trays, then added to soups and stews for additional nutrition.